nadeemse/yii2-rbac-admin-modular-apis/README.md

 HEADER PARAM: customer-token: AUTH_CUSTOMER_TOKEN

-# you can explore other routes by simply using this Repo, I am working on Unit tests & Swagger documentaiton.
-Will update soon.
+**You can explore other routes by simply using this Repo, I am working on Unit tests & Swagger documentaiton.
+Will update soon.**

 # Where can I access admin panel application